hmrc/bank-account-verification-acceptance-tests/README.md

 Bank Account Verification Acceptance Tests
 ================================

-Browser based acceptance tests for the Bank AccountVerification service.
+Browser based acceptance tests for the Bank Account Verification service.

-# Running the specs
+# Running the acceptance tests

 Prior to executing the tests ensure you have:
- - Appropriate webdriver binaries installed to run tests against locally installed Browser (If you don't have these you can use docker versions)
+ - Appropriate webdriver binaries installed to run tests against your locally installed Browser(s) - If you don't have these you can use [docker containers instead](#running-specs-using-a-containerised-browser---on-a-developer-machine).
  - MongoDB installed and running (If you don't have this you can use a docker version)
  - Installed/configured [service manager](https://github.com/hmrc/service-manager).